mleggett25/stock-analysis/README.md

 ## Overview of Project

 ### Purpose
-The purpose of this data analysis was to analyze stock data to find the total daily volume and yearly return for each stock using refactored code in order to see which stocks performed best.
+The purpose of this data analysis was to analyze 2017 and 2018 stock data to find the total daily volume and yearly return for each stock using refactored code in order to see which stocks performed best.

 ## Results